gdsbook/book/notebooks/01_geospatial_computational_environment.md

 notebook every step followed becomes dislocated from the medium in which most of the scientific work takes place.

+**SR: I'm not fully understanding the main point of the previous paragraph, particularly the last sentence.
+It isn't clear what the actual  problem is you are driving at.**

 The current state of Science in terms of transparency and openness is prompting for action (XXXref?XXX).
 On the back of these debates, the term "reproducibility" is also gaining traction.
-Again, this is a rather general term but, in one variant or another, its definition alludes to the need of scientific results to be accompanied by enough information and detail so they could be reproduced by a third party.
+Again, this is a rather general term but, in one variant or another, its definition alludes to the need of scientific results to be accompanied by enough information and detail so they could be repeated by a third party.
 Since much of modern science is mediated through computers, reproducibility thus poses important challenges for the tools and practices the scientific community builds and relies on.
 Although there is a variety of approaches, in this book we focus on what we see as the emerging consensus.
-This framework enables to record and express entire workflows in a way that is both transparent and that fosters efficiency and collaboration.
+This framework captures entire workflows in a way that is both transparent and that fosters efficiency and collaboration.